YunlinXie/ComputerArchitecture_ALUBehavioralModeling/README.md

 # ComputerArchitecture_ALUBehavioralModeling
-some codes are provided by the professor directly.
+some codes are provided by Professor Patra directly.